pnp/custom-learning-office-365/README.md

 ## Overview Video

-A video was recorded during a PnP Monthly Community call and that video is available here: [Community Demo - Microsoft 365 Learning Pathways Architectural Overview](https://www.youtube.com/watch?v=-sLXl_rKGxQ).
+A video was recorded during a PnP Monthly Community call to communicate what and how learning pathways can be helpful.
+That video is available here: [Community Demo - Microsoft 365 Learning Pathways Architectural Overview](https://www.youtube.com/watch?v=-sLXl_rKGxQ).
 It may help you gain a better understanding of what Microsoft 365 learning pathways is and how to go about using it.

 In addition there is a new recording showing an overview of the V4 multilingual release available here: [Microsoft 365 learning pathways v4 Feature Overview](https://youtu.be/xayqnUAcGXc)